KSP-RO/RealismOverhaul/RealismOverhaul/Readme_RO.txt

 Note that only the two stack probes (now 2m and 3m) have much in the way of torque; even then you'll want to bring RCS.
 Everything else doesn't have any torque to speak of.

 Changelog:
+v5.1  \/
+*Updates to FASA patches by RedAV8R
+*Fixed heatshield tangents not being set, leading to unexpected behavior *Add patch for MissionController (patches fuels and engine costs to be 1k = $1000 USD 1960)

 v5 -- \/
 *Moved WAC Corporal and V-2 parts to RPL; added in Engine Ignitor and throttle-limiting support *Merged RedAV8R's FASA patches (maintained by RedAV8R)